 Matillion uses the Extract-Load-Transform (ELT) approach to delivering quick results for a wide range of data processing purposes: everything from customer behaviour analytics, financial analysis, and even reducing the cost of synthesising DNA.

 The S3 Put Object component in Matillion ETL for Snowflake presents an easy-to-use graphical interface, enabling you to connect to a remote host and copy files to an S3 Bucket.
 You can use this component to to copy files from a number of common network protocols to a specific Amazon S3 Bucket.
 For example, many customers are transferring external files to S3 before loading the data into their Snowflake databases.

 The connector is completely self-contained: no additional software installation is required.
 It’s within the scope of an ordinary Matillion license, so there is no additional cost for using the features.

-Watch this short tutorial video to see how to use the S3 Put component in Matillion ETL for Snowflake.
+Watch our tutorial video for a demonstration on how to set up and use the S3 Put component in Matillion ETL for Snowflake.

 Input Data Type

 Currently Matillion will connect to the below list of protocols.
 This article will look at connecting to an sFTP site as an example.
 However the functionality of all the protocols are similar.

 This is the location of the file you want to copy, including the file name.
 The component will support any file types and will even unzip files if required.
 However it will only copy one file from the source to the S3 Bucket.
 You can declare the username and password for the sFTP site in the URL or this can be specified further down.

 The S3 Put Object can unzip files as required using the Unpack ZIP file property.
 Since Snowflake doesn’t support loading zipped files, you can use functionality within Matillion ETL for Snowflake to unzip a file before loading the file from S3 into Snowflake using an S3 Load component.
 Even if the source file is in S3 you can use this feature by selecting the Input Data Type as S3.